pnxenopoulos/awpy/crates/awpy-python/docs/reference.md

 - **Traded death** — a death that was avenged: the player who killed you is themselves killed by one of **your** teammates within the **trade window** (5 seconds by default).
 This is what the *T* in KAST rewards — you count for the round even though you died, because your death was traded back.
+The `kills` dataset exposes the same classification per kill as `victim_traded`, and the avenging kill as `is_trade`.
 - **KAST** — the percentage of rounds in which the player got a **K**ill, an **A**ssist, **S**urvived (was not killed), or was **T**raded.
 - **ADR** — average damage per round, using the **actual HP removed** from